kalpana-da/kalpana-da/readme.md

 ## Hello!
 I am [Kalpana](https://www.linkedin.com/in/skalpana/) 👩‍💻

-I am passionate about Data Analytics and Technology.
-I enjoy exploring data to uncover insights and building dashboards that solve real-world problems.
-My background in Computer Hardware and Networking from YCH University helps me bridge the gap between systems and data.

-📊 I specialize in transforming raw data into actionable insights using tools like Python, Power BI, Tableau, and Excel.
+I am passionate about Data Analytics and love working with technology to uncover insights from data.
+I hold a diploma in Computer Hardware and Networking from **YCM University**, and have since built hands-on experience in tools like Python, Power BI, Tableau, and Excel.

-💡 I love learning and continuously upskilling in data analytics, business intelligence, and reporting automation.
-🧩 I enjoy solving complex problems with data, and visualizing them using clean, impactful dashboards.
+💡 I enjoy solving business problems using data and building beautiful dashboards to present stories hidden in numbers.
+📊 I believe in continuous learning and am currently focused on mastering advanced analytics, automation, and data visualization.
+🌐 I have a keen interest in web technologies and BI tools and strive to bridge data with design.

 - 🔧 I work with Python libraries like Pandas, NumPy, Plotly, and Seaborn
-- 📈 I build interactive dashboards with Power BI and Tableau
+- 📈 I build dashboards using Power BI and Tableau
-- 📝 I’m also skilled in SQL, Excel, and data storytelling
+- 🗃 I’m comfortable with SQL, Excel, and Jupyter for exploratory data analysis
-- 🌐 I have basic web development experience with WordPress, HTML, CSS, and PHP
+- 🌍 I also have basic knowledge of HTML, CSS, Bootstrap, PHP, and WordPress
-- 📩 Feel free to reach out if you’d like to collaborate on data projects or analytics roles

 ---